bernhardAxonIvy/doc/source/concepts/3rd-party-integration/process-extension.rst

 Process extension developers can also :ref:`provide their custom process
 <provide-your-own-process-elements>` element with its specific icon, name and
 logic.
-This is the best way to share a connector to your third party system with a larger community.
+This is the best way to share a connector to your 3rd party system with a larger community.